-4. The pandemic sheds light on women’s economic instability.
+4. The pandemic sheds light on women’s economic precarity in the informal market.

 Although working from home became the new normal for millions, not everyone could easily transfer their work online and keep earning a steady income.
 Estimates suggest that workers in the informal economy lost as much as 60% of their income during the first month of the pandemic.
 About 740 million women work in the informal economy, meaning women are overrepresented in the informal economy in many countries, including the majority of countries in Africa and Southern Asia.
-In Africa, informal employment for both women and men is high, but 89.7% of employed women are informal workers compared to 82.7% of men.
+In sub-Saharan Africa, three out of four workers in the informal economy, excluding agriculture, are women.

 Source: UN Women + International Labour Organization